LidiaGS/g-d_algorithm/README.md

 All reports and feedbacks are highly appreciate.
 Please report any suggestion on github or by email to lidia.garrido@uab.cat.

 ## 7. Disclaimer
-The authors provided the information in good faith.
-Under no circumstance shall authors and the Autonomous University of Barcelona have any liability to you for any loss or damage of any kind incurred as a result of the use of the information provided.
-The use of this information is solely at your own risk.
+The authors provided the information and software in good faith.
+Under no circumstance shall authors and the Universitat Autònoma de Barcelona have any liability for any loss or damage of any kind incurred as a result of the use of the information and software provided.
+The use of this tool is solely at your own risk.

+## 8. Citation

+Comming soon...